Applying Classical Geometry Intuition to Quantum Spin: Introduction

 \section{Introduction}

-Developing intuition for the quantum description of angular momentum can be very difficult for students, resulting in serious misconceptions.\cite{SternGerlach} Semi-classical descriptions, such as the vector model of angular momentum,\cite{beiser} can leverage students' classical intuition.
-But these models are often misinterpreted or taken too literally.

-To help students overcome misconceptions and gain insight, we describe an exercise to supplement traditional methods of teaching quantum angular momentum.
-Rather than creating a semi-classical model, the exercise emphasizes the \emph{correspondence} between quantum and classical descriptions of angular momentum.
-It does not explain \emph{why} quantum mechanics behaves as it does, but instead focus on \emph{working with} quantum angular momentum states and on developing intuition.
+It is possible to find the Pauli spin matrices and the corresponding geometrically orthogonal basis sets for the spin-1/2 system using arguments from classical geometry.
+Like the vector model \cite{beiser,LohSpinCoherentState}, this undertaking leverages classical understanding to build intuition for quantum angular momentum.
+But rather than using a semi-classical model, our approach uses completely quantum spin states.
+It involves the application of classical principles to expectation values, in a manner similar to Ehrenfest's theorem \cite{Ehrenfest,ThompsonAngularMomentum}.
+The technique can provide valuable insight for anyone with an advanced undergraduate or introductory graduate understanding of quantum mechanics.

+This method illuminates the correspondence between Hilbert space, which is used to mathematically describe quantum states, and the geometrical space we use in classical descriptions of angular momentum.
+It makes connections between the parameters used to define a Cartesian coordinate system and the free parameters selected when defining geometrically orthogonal sets of basis states to describe a quantum spin-1/2 particle.
+The procedure clarifies some common misconceptions about the quantum picture of angular momentum, in particular the confusion students often have distinguishing between geometric and Hilbert space, discussed in \cite{SternGerlach}.
+It does not explain the \emph{why} of quantum spin, but focuses on how we \emph{work with} quantum angular momentum states.

-In this exercise we deduce the relationships between $\upket x$, $\downket x$, $\upket y$, $\downket y$, $\upket z$, and $\downket z$, the components of the $x$, $y$, and $z$ basis sets of the spin-1/2 system.
-Although there are several ways to derive these well-known relationships, including the use of rotation operations,\cite{MerzbacherRotation,SakauraiRotation} ladder operators,\cite{GriffithsLadderOperator} or direct diagonalization,\cite{NarducciDirectDiagonalization} in this exercise one \emph{deduces}, rather than \emph{derives}, the relationships by considering the properties that the basis states should have.
+There are several rigorous ways to derive the well-known relationships between the $x$, $y$, and $z$ basis sets of the spin-1/2 system and the corresponding Pauli matrices.
+These include the use of rotation operations \cite{MerzbacherRotation,SakauraiRotation}, ladder operators \cite{GriffithsLadderOperator}, direct diagonalization \cite{NarducciDirectDiagonalization}, or symmetry arguments \cite{DiracBookSpinOfElectron,EpsteinSpinWOCommutation}.
+Here we \emph{deduce}, rather than \emph{derive}, the relationships.

-The exercise makes a connection between the arbitrary choices made when defining a Cartesian coordinate system and a set of arbitrary constants selected in the definition of orthogonal basis sets in Hilbert space.
-We limit our discussion to a spin-1/2 system for simplicity and clarity, and to avoid dealing with two different types of unbiased states, representing both spatially orthogonal angular momentum states and ``angle'' states.\cite{AngleStates}

-After reviewing this exercise, several senior-level undergraduates and graduates stated that it had made them aware of misconceptions they didn't know they had - like confusing geometrical orthogonality and linear independence, thinking that the $z$ basis states alone were not a complete basis, or not realizing that basis states made of angular momentum eigenstates along different axes are just as fundamental as the $z$ basis.